 Fiber photometry is a technique of monitoring the neuronal activity of neurons labeled with a fluorescent reporter(s) in behaving lab animals that uses chronically implanted optical fiber to deliver excitation light and collects induced fluorescence from the targeted brain region.

 - Record neural activity of a specific neuron population

 - Compatible with deep brain fiber-optic cannula

-- Low impact on animal in freely behaving experiment
+- Low impact on an animal in freely behaving experiment

 - Allows for multiple sites recordings

 - High sensitivity, low optical power required